 Aperol Sour: Two Variations

-Looking for an easy cocktail to add zing to your day?
-Look no further than the Aperol Sour!
-This delightful drink combines the bitter and sweet flavors of Aperol with the tartness of fresh lemon juice and just a touch of of simple syrup.
-There may be some gin and an egg white thrown in, depending on your preference.
+This Aperol Sour is a refreshing cocktail that combines the bitter and sweet flavors of Aperol with the tartness of lemon juice and a touch of of simple syrup.
+Add in some gin and an egg white foam for a more complex Aperol gin sour.

-The result is a vibrant cocktail that’s perfect for sipping by the pool on a warm afternoon or sharing with friends at your next dinner party.
-So grab your shaker and get ready to mix it up!
+Regardless of which Aperol variation you make, the result is a zingy cocktail that’s perfect for sipping by the pool or sharing with friends at your next dinner party.
+So grab your cocktail shaker, jump to the recipe, and let’s go mix it up!

 Jump to: